Equilibria in Kuramoto oscillator networks: An algebraic approach: Acknowledgments

 \section{Acknowledgments}

-This work was supported by BrainsCAN at Western University through the Canada First Research Excellence Fund (CFREF), the NSF through a NeuroNex award (\#2015276), and the Natural Sciences and Engineering Research Council of Canada (NSERC) grant R0370A01.
+This work was supported by BrainsCAN at Western University through the Canada First Research Excellence Fund (CFREF), the NSF through a NeuroNex award (\#2015276), the Natural Sciences and Engineering Research Council of Canada (NSERC) grant R0370A01, and by the Western Academy for Advanced Research.
 J.M.~gratefully acknowledges the Western University Faculty of Science Distinguished Professorship in 2020-2021.
+R.C.B gratefully acknowledges the Western Institute for Neuroscience Clinical Research Postdoctoral Fellowship.